vihutuo/flet-web/docs/extend/user-extensions.md

 To address this, the Flet framework provides an extensibility mechanism.
 This allows you to incorporate widgets and APIs from your own custom Flutter packages or [third-party libraries](https://pub.dev/packages?sort=popularity) directly into your Flet application.

-In this guide, you will learn how to create Flet extension from template and then customize it to integrate 3rd-party Flutter package into your Flet app.
+In this guide, you will learn how to create Flet extension from template and then customize it to integrate 3rd-party Flutter package into your Flet app or share it with community.

 ### Prerequisites